anomaly/lab-python-server/README.md

 > Failing everything you can pass the argument in the FastAPI constructor.

+There are times that you don't want the endpoint to be included in the documentation, which in turns makes client code generators to ignore the endpoint.
+FastAPI has `include_in_schema` parameter in the `decorator`, which is set to `True` by default.
+This can be set to `False` to exclude the endpoint from the documentation.

 ### Standards based Design

 Anomaly puts great emphasis on code readability and standards.
 These circle around the following design principles proposed by the languages and the others around protocols (e.g RESTful responses, JSON, etc).
 We recommend strictly following: